francois-durand/my_toy_package/README.rst

       New repository name: my_toy_package
       Remote name: origin
-      Description: My Toy Package shows how to use cookiecutter.
+      Description: My Toy Package shows how to create and maintain a package.

 In a browser, you can go to your GitHub account to check that everything is there.
 If not, do an initial commit in
 PyCharm: VCS → Commit...